 - The proctored location provided an environment conducive to test-taking and remained free of disruptions.
 The proctor maintained the security of the exam log-in and password.

-- Test results: The entire exam must be mailed via postal mail and will be graded upon receipt.
+- Test results: The entire exam must be mailed via postal mail within 24 hours of completion and will be graded upon receipt.
 This process could take up to 10 days.